 Roger’s theatrical credits include acting in David Mamet’s Oleanna and directing Pulitzer-Prize-winners Three Tall Women and How I Learned to Drive.
 He has worked extensively with his wife, Robyn Allers (a writer, actor, and former director of the Cornell Fine Arts Museum).

 Dr. Casey chairs the Board of Trustees for the Maryland Independent College and University Association (MICUA), sits on the Board of the National Association of Independent Colleges and Universities (NAICU), is Vice-Chair of the Centennial Athletic Conference, and serves on the Council of Independent Colleges (CIC) steering committee to assess the future of independent colleges.

 A Phi Beta Kappan and first-generation college graduate, President Casey holds an M.A. and Ph.D. in English from Florida State University and a B.A. from Furman University in his native South Carolina.
 He previously served as Provost and Vice President for Academic Affairs at Rollins College in Florida and as Associate Dean and professor at Birmingham-Southern College in Alabama.
-Casey also co-founded the Associated Colleges of the South’s Teaching and Learning Workshop, earned Distinguished Teaching awards from Birmingham-Southern and Florida State, was nominated for the Carnegie National Professor of the Year, and received the Decoration of Honor at Rollins.
+Casey also co-founded the Associated Colleges of the South’s Teaching and Learning Workshop, earned Distinguished Teaching awards from Birmingham-Southern and Florida State, and was nominated for the Carnegie National Professor of the Year.